ucsb-cs56-webapps/ucsb-cs56-catfinder/README.md

             if (responsecode != 200) { System.out.println("oh no");}
 ```
 Now that we are connected, we want to read in the data provided by the API.
 Here we will do this with a Scanner.
 Build a String with the data.
 We can use this string to form our JSONObject.
+If we simply do System.out.println(inline), we will get the tree shown earlier.

 ```
             Scanner sc = new Scanner(url.openStream());
             String inline = "";